dream-faster/fold/docs/design.md

 1. There's no explicit "Pipeline" class.
 This allows us to hand back the job of fitting a collection of models to `train()`.
 This enables parallelization and reduces duplicate code.
 See section on Composites.

 2. We allow both tabular and sequence models, in the same pipeline.

+3. We allow both online and mini-batch models, in the same pipeline.
 If a Model has `requires_continuous_updates` property set to `True`, the main loop creates an inner "inference & fit" loop, so the Model can update its parameters on each timestamp.